 - Today, most people choose to use gravel instead of sand because it holds its position longer—especially in an outdoor Zen garden.
 This is less important with an indoor Zen garden.

 - When raking the gravel, meditate.
 The process of adding the gravel is about the mind as much as the actual garden.
 Zen meditators use the term “Samon” and “Hokime” to describe this act of meditative raking.

 When you add stones, water features and other decorative items to a Zen garden the aim is to do what Shakespeare said and “Hold a mirror up to nature”.

 The best options for decorations are water features, shrubs, plants, moss, and black stone.

 Maintaining your Zen Garden

 Your Zen garden will be maintained using the rake.
 This can be used to clear away leaves and other debris.

-Now you’ve got a meditation space outside, why not create a meditation room inside your home?
+Now you’ve got a meditation space outside, why not create a meditation room ?